coachshea/neo-pipe/readme.md

 The third options is to simply echo the selected lines in the output buffer.
-This feature could come in handy if a user was testing a user-defined motion or text object and wanted to make sure that they correct text was being selected.
+This feature could come in handy if a user was testing a user-defined motion or text object and wanted to make sure that the correct text was being selected.

 Whichever method the user chooses, the output of the command will be sent to the output buffer.
-User posses the ability to define the filetype, split, height/width, etc. of the output buffer.
+Users posses the ability to define the filetype, split, height/width, etc. of the output buffer.

 Users have the ability to set options at the buffer, projection (see